boazsegev/plezi/websocket chatroom.md

 there is a secret web convention that allows developers to _sign_ their work by answering the `/people` path with plain text and the names of the people who built the site...

-With Anorexic, that's super easy.
+With Plezi, that's super easy.

 Since out ChatController is at the root of ou application, let's add a `people` method to our ChatController: